AdaCore/training_material/courses/rust_essentials/glossary.md

 sequence starting at `01` for the first revision made on that date.
 Because the date is already embedded in the identifier, changelog headings do not repeat it separately.

+### 2026.09.14.01

+Added a reusable prompt for reviewing Rust training material with a conversational AI assistant.

+Changes included in version 2026.09.14.01:

+- added an AI-assisted review section near the top of the document, separate from the existing glossary-maintenance guidance;
+- included the complete review prompt, covering the entire resource and requiring inspection of rendered pages or slides for PDFs and slide decks;
+- specified the required finding details and the **ERROR** and **TERMINOLOGY** classifications;
+- included safeguards against unnecessary or invented findings, instructions for preserving verbatim content, and a final summary of corrections and cases needing human verification;
+- added the new section to the table of contents while preserving existing terminology definitions, maintenance instructions, review rules, and references.

 ### 2026.09.13.01